Trusted-AI/adversarial-robustness-toolbox/README.md

 If the datasets are not present at the indicated path, loading them will also download the data.

-## Running Nemesis
+## Running ART

-Some examples of how to use Nemesis when writing your own code can be found in the `examples` folder.
+Some examples of how to use ART when writing your own code can be found in the `examples` folder.
 See `examples/README.md` for more information about what each example does.
 To run an example, use the following command:

 ```bash
 python3 examples/<example_name>.py